Connect with others who understand.

 For those with psoriasis of the lips, gums, or mouth tissue, drinking from a straw may be less painful than chewing.
 Although you shouldn’t rely on a liquid diet to manage your symptoms, incorporating smoothies into your eating plan could help make life easier during a flare-up.

-Blenders that double as food processors are a great tool for transitioning toward a Mediterranean diet.
-The Mediterranean diet is popular in the medical community for its proven benefits for many inflammatory conditions, including psoriasis.
-You can use a food processor to make an olive tapenade or blend your own hummus with extra virgin olive oil to boost your intake of monounsaturated fatty acids.
-For monounsaturated fat with a Mexican twist, guacamole is also easy to prepare in the food processor.
-Add lemon to keep it from browning.
+Blenders that double as food processors are a great tool for transitioning toward a Mediterranean diet packed with fruits, vegetables, nuts, and seeds.
+The popular Mediterranean diet has been associated with positive outcomes for many inflammatory conditions, including psoriasis.
+You can use a food processor to make olive tapenade, fresh pesto with olive oil and walnuts, or your own homemade hummus with extra virgin olive oil to boost your intake of healthy unsaturated fats.

 Aim for Progress, Not Perfection

-Stressing over food can do more harm than good, especially when you have psoriasis (which can be exacerbated by stress).
+Stressing over food can do more harm than good, especially when you have psoriasis, which can be exacerbated by stress.
 If you share a kitchen with people who don’t have the same dietary needs, mealtimes can start to feel like a battle.
-Work may present similar challenges, with luncheons or happy hours that don’t adhere to your eating plan.
+Work may present similar challenges, with luncheons or happy hours that don’t easily fit into your eating plan.

 Talk With Others Who Understand